What Should You Do (and Not Do) After a Car Accident?

 Remember, there are laws that require you to report accidents (this is why hit-and-run is a crime, for instance), and those laws vary by state.
 Knowing what to do is a step in the right direction, especially if you’re dealing with an injury as a result of a crash that wasn’t your fault.
 Following these steps could strengthen your claim for compensation.
 Every case is unique, so it’s best to gather and keep all the information about your accident.
 It may be important down the road.

-5 Mistakes You Should Avoid If You’re Injured in a Car Accident
+5 Car Accident Injury Mistakes You Should Avoid

 Seeking care – and treatment, if necessary – as soon as possible is vital to your well-being.
 As it happens, it’s also crucial to your case when you seek compensation for an injury.
 Our experience shows that if you do not seek medical treatment shortly after your injury, insurance companies are likely to use that against you when you make a claim.
 They will argue that if you were really hurt, you would have sought treatment sooner.
 We know, however, that some injuries can take time to appear, and some minor injuries can worsen over time.